//this is the mailchimp popup form //ShareThis code for sharing images

 It is essential to give virtual gifts that symbolize how much you value your employees.
 Gifting people is not as simple as picking something and clicking purchase on Amazon.
 You have to make sure that the gift or gift box you choose communicates how much you value the services and contributions of that employee to your organization.

-Even if you don't believe that you are communicating value, your employee will take it as your way of expressing how valuable they are to you.
+Even if you don't believe that you are communicating value, your employees will take it as your way of expressing how valuable they are to you.
 For instance, your employees are likely not to feel valued and appreciated for their unique contributions if they all receive the same gifts regardless of their tastes, preferences, and individual contributions to the team.

 Be Transparent